-- centre, including improving the public realm, the Pannier Market and its access, and providing a craft and art focus. - 2.20 Several supermarkets serve the town, all with adequate parking and access, with a further one due to open in 2020.

-2.21 West Exe has a thriving community in its own right.
+- together a Masterplan and investment strategy to regenerate the town centre, including improving the public realm, the Pannier Market and its access, and providing a craft and art focus. - 2.20 Several supermarkets serve the town, all with adequate parking and access, with the most recent opening in early 2021. - 2.21 West Exe has a thriving community in its own right.
 It has a small shopping centre adjacent to the factory on the West bank of the River Exe.
 Over the years the community has grown as development has spread up the hill to the west with many bungalows dating from the 1970s and 1980s.